nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 series_order: 3
 ---

 In the previous post, we discussed how to use Notebooks with pyspark for feature engineering.
-While spark offers a lot of flexibility and power, it can be tends to be quite complex and requires a lot of code to get started.
+While spark offers a lot of flexibility and power, it can be quite complex and requires a lot of code to get started.
 Not everyone is comfortable with writing code or has the time to learn a new programming language, which is where Dataflow Gen2 comes in.

 ## What is Dataflow Gen2?